One Size Fits All? Unfortunately not.

 • If the screen width exceeds 1000 pixels, the desktop layout is displayed, and thus the column view.
 The content area then has a maximum width of 1000 pixels, so that with three columns, the images should be loaded in a resolution of 300 pixels.
 In addition, we have set up an additional level for the srcset, because we often use a three-column layout and therefore want to deliver the intermediate level accurately.

-So it’s technically feasible to give the browser the right image size – so why not do that in Gutenberg?
+So it is technically feasible to send the correct image size to the browser – then why is this not (yet) done in Gutenberg?

 The next hurdle